gcdevops/strategie-devops-strategy/Content/OfficalGCCodeSupport.md

 With initiatives such as the OneGov movement from TBS, having a collaborative tool with powerful automation features available, will deliver great benefits to our development communities, who are increasingly responsible for ensuring the delivery of modern useable tools to Canadians.
 By providing a common place to develop and share development projects and solutions, there is an opportunity to reuse the same platform across departments in most cases.
 Presently many redundancies exist within departments as they each host and support local instances of varying source control solutions.

+## Existing literature

+1. ESDC's Developer Community has [written an article](http://www.gcpedia.gc.ca/wiki/ESDC_Development_Community_-_GC_Code_Recommendation) promoting GCCode as their preferred solution for a standardized source control.
+The main set back of the tool is that it is unofficially supported, though given its benefits, ESDCs IT Strategy recommends that it should become the officially supported standard for all of the Government of Canada
+2. [A wiki article](https://wiki.gccollab.ca/GCcode/ConceptCase) was written supporting the move towards a government wide standardized source control solution and makes a case for GCCode.
+The proposed initiative from the article is an integration of GCcode within the GCTools suite
+3. The Government of Canada Open Source Advisory Board started writing a business case for a Source Code Platform in order to enable

+## Background

 ## Situation